How to use Logback SDK v2

 bulk/single

-Throughput when sending a log of 1kb size in a single thread for 10 minutes
+Throughput when sending 1 KB logs from a single thread for 10 minute

 • thrift